Building a Science Fantasy World Map From Star Systems to Magical Realms

 Before diving into temples, rituals, or gods, consider why religion exists in your world.
 In both our world and fictional settings, religions typically arise to:

-People seek answers to life’s mysteries: Where did we come from?
+Explain the Unknown – People seek answers to life’s mysteries: Where did we come from?
 What happens after death?
 Why do celestial phenomena occur?
 In my Zalonia series, a race called the medes (eagle-like humanoids) are very interested in this aspect of religion.
 They want to have an explanation of everything, including how life came to be in the first place.
 While there is no set religion among the medes, they are still driven by curiosity.
-The most popular belief in Zalonia is that they originated from a Creatrix who made everything in 99 days.
-Whether it is literal or allegorical, it is often debated.

-Religion often dictates ethics, laws, and customs, shaping societal structures.
+Provide Moral Guidance – Religion often dictates ethics, laws, and customs, shaping societal structures.
 Another race called the frolm in my book are very tribal-like.
-They often have religious ceremonies that are custom for them.
+They often have religious ceremonies that are customary for them.
 They also have laws that are based on religious ideas and acknowledge many gods.
-Since their gods are part of nature, they see the trees, animals, and plants as being sacred.

-Religious institutions might wield power, influence kings, or act as ruling bodies themselves.
+Serve Political or Social Control – Religious institutions might wield power, influence kings, or act as ruling bodies themselves.
 In Zalonia, some of the human rulers use religion as a way to rule over people.
 There are also aliens called gnonows that disguise themselves as gods in order to manipulate the population.

-In science fantasy, a religion might attempt to explain natural phenomena using magic, divine intervention, or lost technology.
+Bridge Science and Mysticism – In science fantasy, a religion might attempt to explain natural phenomena using magic, divine intervention, or lost technology.
 The magic system of Zalonia is complex, but there are some people who pay homage to the gods in order to channel their powers through that god.
+Some of the medes use religion as a way to explain things that seem unexplainable.

 How This Translates into Science Fantasy: